nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 the failure for me, and also ensures that this bug is never regressed, by directly testing this test case on every future CI run, once I do land a fix.

+## Other Notes

+Given such a system, the tool can also implement a "traditional" property-testing mode, which ignores the hardcoded corpus and runs each test for a fixed duration or number of runs.
+We can also mark a given test as "never autogenerate input", and recover classic table-driven testing.
+This flexibility should allow for workflows that scale from small tests on trivial codebases to very large, complex test setups, all within a uniform framework.

+Similarly, even for tests that already have committed examples, if you change the code under test, you should be able to re-run the generator, seeded with the existing examples, to re-start the exploration process on the new code, and produce a new minimized high-coverage corpus.
+Obviously this process shouldn't be necessary -- if the properties haven't changed, the old examples should still be valid -- but it's important to allow us to evolve our corpus and test data with an evolving implementation.

 # Conclusion